 In a final, short paragraph, Lamb advises that clients reiterate a positive point from their interview that reflected well on the interviewer and, again, state that they’d like to be considered for future openings.

 Lamb provided the following sample of the letter she coaches her clients to send upon receiving the “we aren’t hiring you” notification:

-I would be lying if I said I’m anything but keenly disappointed that I wasn’t your final choice for the position of [job title].
-But knowing how professionally and thoroughly each candidate was interviewed, and having made it to the “final [number of candidates on short list],” I’m also honored to have been on that short list.
+I would be lying if I said I’m anything but keenly disappointed that I wasn’t your final choice for the position of accounting manager.
+But knowing how professionally and thoroughly each candidate was interviewed, and having made it to the “final four,” I’m also honored to have been on that short list.
 I appreciate that your job of selection was very, very difficult.

 It was a pleasure getting to meet you and seeing how well your team works together.
 [Customize the following: You are a rare and skilled manager.
 I particularly like your style of relating to your team, and sincerely hope that sometime in the future we get an opportunity to work together.
 (I agree that my skills are a great fit for your team.)]

-I wish you and your team great success.
+I wish you and your team at AT&T great success.
 Thank you again for all your efforts on my behalf.
 I will look forward to seeing you at one of the area association meetings.

 The fruits of graciousness

-One of Lamb’s clients, the IT group leader for a national bank, got a call from a hiring person who received his letter following a rejection.
+One of Lamb’s clients, the IT systems administrator for a national bank in Cincinnati, Ohio, got a call from a hiring person who received his letter following a rejection.
 The manager said he was disappointed that he couldn’t have hired both of the final candidates, then referred Lamb’s client to another position in another company, for which he was hired.